tcbutler320/TimeClock-1.01-Vuln/readme.md

 ## About Authors

 This vulnerability was discovered by [François Bibeau](https://github.com/fbibeau) who also developed the proof of concept exploit.
-Additional support was provided by [Tyler Butler](https://tbutler.org) who developed the dockerized application and testing enviorment.
+Additional support was provided by [Tyler Butler](https://tbutler.org) who developed the dockerized application and testing environment.

 ## Navigating the Report
 A high level overview of the submission contents.